CaseNine/salesforce-conventions/readme.md

 ## Architecture

-The direction of dependencies go always from outside in:
+The direction of dependencies always go outside in:

 ![Architecture](architecture.jpg)